-MCC's Land Rights and Access Score = $[0.5 \times Normalized IFAD] + [0.5 \times (Normalized V-Dem)]$ sub-source percentile ranks are averaged together.
-When only one sub-source is missing, the other is used.
-When both are missing the indicator is missing.
+MCC's Land Rights and Access Score = $[0.5 \times Normalized \ IFAD] + [0.5 \times (Normalized \ V-Dem)]$

 This index draws on 2021 "Access to Land" data from the International Fund for Agricultural Development (IFAD) and 2023 data from V-Dem on Property rights (v2xcl-prpty).
 Country scores are reported on the Scorecards as 2023 data.
 When only one sub-source is missing, the normalized score for the other is used.
 When both are missing the indicator is missing.